- Now Sleeps: 16

 The Denny family.
 Yorkshire, England.

-From a quiet country road, electronically-operated gates open into a sweeping drive, lined with plane trees, which leads to this magnificent south-facing Manor House.
+From a quiet country road within sight of The Pyrenees, electronically-operated gates open into a sweeping drive, lined with plane trees, which leads to this magnificent south-facing Manor House.
 La Bourdette has been completely restored, furnished and equipped to the very highest standards, with designer flair, elegance and sophistication throughout.

 - Entrance Hall – spacious and welcoming, with a limestone flagged floor with a (blocked) fireplace, period chairs, large windows overlooking the drive and an elegant spiral staircase to the first floor.